 3. Too Much Restriction Can Lead to Binging

 This may not be the case for everyone, but it certainly is for some.
 Feeling restricted is not pleasant in any context and food is no different.
 Although it might seem like a good idea to label foods as “good” or “bad” or “healthy” or “unhealthy”, health is not that black and white.
-In fact, labelling foods strictly as “bad” can cause a spiral for some people once they start eating them.
-If you’ve labelled a food a “bad”, you may begin to think that you’ve done a bad thing and are a bad person for eating that “bad” food.
+In fact, labeling foods strictly as “bad” can cause a spiral for some people once they start eating them.
+If you’ve labeled a food a “bad”, you may begin to think that you’ve done a bad thing and are a bad person for eating that “bad” food.
 When this happens you open yourself up to a “f*ck it‘” moment and can begin to sabotage yourself by thinking; “I’ve already started, so I might as well just go for it”.
-This negative thought pattern can force you into a situation when you are no longer feeding your body, mind or you soul, you are punish eating and by the last bite you likely aren’t even enjoying it anymore.
-Instead, if you remind yourself that indulging in treats is built into a healthy eating plan you can allow yourself to enjoy that moment of indulgence, savour every bite, and move on.
+This negative thought pattern can force you into a situation when you are no longer feeding your body, mind, or you soul, you are punished eating and by the last bite, you likely aren’t even enjoying it anymore.
+Instead, if you remind yourself that indulging in treats is built into a healthy eating plan you can allow yourself to enjoy that moment of indulgence, savor every bite, and move on.

 4. It Helps You Let Go of the Guilt

 Do you know what the worst part of having a treat is?
-It’s not your health, your body’s response or the scale, it’s the guilt and shame we allow ourselves to feel after we’ve consumed something we’ve deemed as bad or wrong.
+It’s not your health, your body’s response, or the scale, it’s the guilt and shame we allow ourselves to feel after we’ve consumed something we’ve deemed as bad or wrong.
 The truth is, no individual treat will make you unhealthy, the same way no individual salad will make you healthy, everything is about context.
-In fact, an argument can be made that treats, dessert, alcohol and sugar are not problematic in the slightest – our bodies can handle a little bit of anything – but it’s the guilt, shame and self-loathing that lead us to a case of the “f*ck its” where we go from zero to hero and let go of any mindful eating patterns whatsoever.
-Instead, if we recognize that our bodies are built with systems to handle the occasional indulgence and that they help to nourish more than just our physical body, we can allow ourselves to let go of the guilt, shame and self-loathing after we eat that cookie, ice cream or wine, and simply enjoy the process of eating them instead.
+In fact, an argument can be made that treats, dessert, alcohol, and sugar are not problematic in the slightest – our bodies can handle a little bit of anything – but it’s the guilt, shame, and self-loathing that lead us to a case of the “f*ck its” where we go from zero to hero and let go of any mindful eating patterns whatsoever.
+Instead, if we recognize that our bodies are built with systems to handle the occasional indulgence and that they help to nourish more than just our physical body, we can allow ourselves to let go of the guilt, shame, and self-loathing after we eat that cookie, ice cream or wine, and simply enjoy the process of eating them instead.

 5. You’ll Stop Obsessing and Feel Better